 - DEA (diethanolamine).
 Also found in compounds such as Cocamide DEA and lauramide DEA: DEA is banned in the European Union.
 It’s linked to cancer, hormone disruption, and builds up to toxic levels in the liver and kidneys.

 - ethyl acetate: Irritating to skin, eyes, nose, and throat.
 A greater exposure can cause dizziness and fainting, and prolonged exposure can damage the liver and kidneys.

 - fragrance (parfum): the problem with fragrance is that a lot of it is made with synthetic chemicals that aren’t regulated very well.
 Studies show that about a third of fragrances are toxic, and you don’t know which ones are in the products you buy because they are just listed as “fragrance.”
-Toxic fragrances can be hormone disrupters, cause respiratory damage, cancer, or productive harm.
+Toxic fragrances can be hormone disrupters, cause respiratory damage, cancer, or reproductive harm.

-- hydroquinone: used in skin lightening products (such as erasing dark spots) it is linked to cancer and eye damage.
+- hydroquinone: used in skin lightening products (such as erasing dark spots), it is linked to cancer and eye damage.